-- 1. Support teacher collaboration for constructivist curriculum development. (written in 1995) - 2.
-Support student learning of text production in summarization.
-(1999) - 3.
-Support formation of effective groups of people to work together.
-(1996) - 4.
-Define the notion of personal interpretive perspectives of group members.
-(1993) - 5.
-Define the role of computational media for collaborative interactions.
-(2000) - 6.
-Support group and personal perspectives.
-(2001) - 7.
-Support group work in collaborative classrooms.
-(2002) - 8.
-Support negotiation of shared knowledge by small groups.
-(2002)
+- 1. Support teacher collaboration for constructivist curriculum development (written in 1995), - 2.
+Support student learning of text production in summarization (1999),

-Part II, Analysis of Collaborative Knowledge Building, consists of five essays related to research methodology for studying small-group interaction.
-First, there is a process model of knowledge building showing how utterances from multiple perspectives may be negotiated to produce shared knowledge.
-Second, methodological considerations are raised, arguing that the most important aspects of collaboration are systematically obscured by the very approach of many leading CSCL studies.
-A solution is then proposed, by integrating the conception of knowledge building and the idea of merged perspectives with the focus on artifacts from distributed cognition theory and the close interpretation of utterances from conversation analysis.
+- 3. Support the formation of groups of people who can work effectively together (1996), - 4.
+Define the notion of personal interpretive perspectives of group members (1993), - 5.
+Define the role of computational media for collaborative interactions (2000), - 6.
+Support group and personal perspectives (2001), - 7.
+Support group work in collaborative classrooms (2002), and - 8.
+Support the negotiation of shared knowledge by small groups (2002). - Part II, Analysis of Collaborative Knowledge Building, consists of five essays related to research methodology for studying small-group interaction.
+First, a process model of knowledge building shows how utterances from multiple perspectives may be negotiated to produce shared knowledge.
+Second, methodological considerations argue that the most important aspects of collaboration are systematically obscured by the approach taken by many leading CSCL studies.
+A solution is then proposed that integrates knowledge building and merged perspectives with artifacts from distributed cognition theory and the close interpretation of utterances from conversation analysis.
 This solution is applied to an empirical case of collaboration.
 This case reveals how group cognition creates shared meaning through the thick interdependencies of everyone's utterances.
 It also shows how the group builds knowledge about meaning in the world.
-In particular, these chapters provide:

-- 9. A process model of collaborative knowledge building, incorporating perspectives and negotiation.
-(2000) - 10.
-A critique of CSCL research methodologies that obscure the collaborative phenomena.
-(2001) - 11.
-A theoretical framework for empirical analysis of collaboration.
-(2001) - 12.
-Analysis of five students building knowledge about a computer simulation.
-(2001) - 13.
-Analysis of the shared meaning that they built and its relation to the design of the software artifact.
-(2004)

-Part III, Theory of Group Cognition, includes eight chapters that reflect on the discovery of group meaning in chapter 12, as further analyzed in chapter 13.
+In particular, these chapters provide - 9.
+A process model of collaborative knowledge building, incorporating perspectives and negotiation (2000), - 10.
+A critique of CSCL research methodologies that obscure the collaborative phenomena (2001), - 11.
+A theoretical framework for empirical analysis of collaboration (2001), - 12.
+Analysis of five students who are building knowledge about a computer simulation (2001), and - 13.
+Analysis of the shared meaning that they built and its relation to the design of the software artifact (2004). - Part III, Theory of Group Cognition, includes eight chapters that reflect on the discovery of group meaning in chapter 12 and its further analysis in chapter 13.
 As preliminary context, previous theories of communication are reviewed to see how they can be useful, particularly in contexts of computer support.
 Then a broad-reaching attempt is made to sketch an outline of a social theory of collaborative knowledge building based on the discovery of group cognition.
 A number of specific issues are taken up from this, including the distinction between meaning making at the group level versus interpretation at the individual level and a critique of the popular notion of common ground.
 Chapter 18 develops the alternative research methodology hinted at in chapter 10.
 Chapters 19 and 20 address philosophical possibilities for group cognition, and the final chapter complements chapter 12 with an initial analysis of computer-mediated group cognition, as an indication of the kind of further empirical work needed.
-The individual chapters of this final part offer:
+The individual chapters of this final part offer

-- 14. A review of traditional theories of communication.
-(2003) - 15.
-A sketch of a theory of building collaborative knowing.
-(2003) - 16.
-An analysis of the relationship of group meaning and individual interpretation.
-(2003) - 17.
-An investigation of group meaning as common ground versus as group cognition.
-(2004)

-- 18. A methodology for making group cognition visible to researchers.
-(2004) - 19.
+- 14. A review of traditional theories of communication (2003), - 15.
+A sketch of a theory of building collaborative knowing (2003), - 16.
+An analysis of the relationship of group meaning and individual interpretation (2003), - 17.
+An investigation of group meaning as common ground versus as group cognition (2004), - 18.
+A methodology for making group cognition visible to researchers (2004), - 19.
 Consideration of the question, "Can groups think?" in parallel to the AI question, "Can computers think?"
-(2004) - 20.
-Exploration of philosophical directions for group cognition theory.
-(2004) - 21.
-A wrap-up of the book and an indication of future work.
-(2004)
+(2004), - 20.
+Exploration of philosophical directions for group-cognition theory (2004), and - 21.
+A wrap-up of the book and an indication of future work (2004).